 speaker

-Himash Gupta
+Himansha Gupta

 Analyst, Scotiabank

-Thank you and good afternoon.
+Thank you, and good afternoon.
 So just said the portfolio occupancy at around 95%.
 So what are your thoughts of your portfolio occupancy by end of the year?
 And how do you think the market occupancy is likely to trend by the end of the year?

 speaker

-Dan Obusty
+Dan Oberstein

 speaker

-Himash Gupta
+Himansha Gupta

 Analyst, Scotiabank